 Job Posting and Position Request Addendum

-The types of pre-employment screening required depend on the duties and responsibilities of the position, and must be indicated in ASPIRE at the time the position is posted.
+The types of pre-employment screening required depend on the duties and responsibilities of the position, and must be indicated in Harvard Careers at the time the position is posted.
 Screening is only conducted for the final candidate to determine that nothing objectionable exists in the finalist’s background.
 HMS HR manages the pre-employment screening process for all staff positions, working with an outside vendor, HireRight.

 New positions and replacement positions with substantial changes will be reviewed for grade and FLSA status by the HMS Classification Committee.
 Completed forms should be sent to your Human Resources Consultant and Recruiter.